radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 * **Locale**: string: The region of this pool.
 If not set, this will default to "None" which will disable non-custom allocations.
 If the locale has been specified for the source pool, this value must match.
 * **PoolDepth**: int (ReadOnly): The depth of this pool in the source pool hierarchy.
 * **ProvisionedCidrs**: [ProvisionedCidr](#provisionedcidr)[]: A list of cidrs representing the address space available for allocation in this pool.
+* **PublicIpSource**: string: The IP address source for pools in the public scope.
+Only used for provisioning IP address CIDRs to pools in the public scope.
+Default is `byoip`.
 * **PubliclyAdvertisable**: bool: Determines whether or not address space from this pool is publicly advertised.
 Must be set if and only if the pool is IPv6.
 * **SourceIpamPoolId**: string: The Id of this pool's source.
 If set, all space provisioned in this pool must be free space provisioned in the parent pool.
 * **State**: string (ReadOnly): The state of this pool.
 This can be one of the following values: "create-in-progress", "create-complete", "modify-in-progress", "modify-complete", "delete-in-progress", or "delete-complete"